dmperandres/StippleShop/README.md

 * ```OpenCV```, checked with version 4.9: https://opencv.org/
 * ```CMake```, checked with version 3.27.9: https://cmake.org/
 * ```GLEW```, checked with version 2.1: https://glew.sourceforge.net/
+Below we explain how these requirements are installed, both for Windows and Linux.

-### Installation of the compilation requirements under Windows (tested under Windows 10)
+## Installation of the compilation requirements under Windows (tested under Windows 10)
 * download the binary Qt open-source online installer from https://www.qt.io/download-open-source and run it
   * this requires a free qt.io account
   * we recommend to install Qt to the default folder `C:\Qt`